lsst-sqre/sqr-041/index.rst

   As much as possible, implement those validity checks in standard code libraries that can be reused.
 - Data sanitization should be verified with unit tests that attempt to send a variety of invalid data.
 - All user-facing API code should be reviewed by at least one engineer other than the author, with a eye specifically to potential security vulnerabilities.
-- Where resources permit, the user-facing API surface and input validation of the most prominant Science Platform services should get a thorough code review by someone with experience in secure coding practices.
+- Where resources permit, the user-facing API surface and input validation of the most prominent Science Platform services should get a thorough code review by someone with experience in secure coding practices.
   However, this type of review can be time-consuming, and it's not realistic to ask the project to block on this review.

+.. _gap-data-handling:

+Safe data handling
+^^^^^^^^^^^^^^^^^^

+**Risk: Low**

+Some components of the Science Platform may process User Generated data.
+Carefully crafted data could be used to attack vulnerabilities in those components.
+For example, image processing libraries are notorious for vulnerabilities when processing malicious images, leading to arbitrary code execution.

+Mitigations
+"""""""""""

+- Data processing is only available to authorized users, so attacking these vulnerabilities would first require compromising the credentials of a Science Platform user.
+- Vulnerabilities of this type will often be specific to astronomy software and would therefore require targeted research or at least fuzzing to exploit.
+  Given the relatively low value of the data an attacker would be able to obtain by doing so, attackers with sufficient resources to properly attack astronomy software are unlikely to bother.
+- Most user data processing will likely be done in environments where the user will already have arbitrary code execution by design (notebooks, batch processing systems), and thus these vulnerabilities would not matter.

+Recommendations
+"""""""""""""""

+This type of attack is relatively low risk given the threat model for the science platform.
+The scope would be limited to components that process user data without providing arbitrary code execution by design.
+The lateral movement in the environment an attacker could obtain via this sort of attack is therefore unlikely to grant them substantially new access or capabilities.

+That said, Rubin Observatory should take reasonable precautions against obvious and trivial attacks:

+- Regularly upgrade underlying third-party libraries to pick up security fixes.
+  See :ref:`security patching <gap-patching>` for more details.
+- Where possible, validate user input before beginning processing, as described in :ref:`input validation <gap-input>`.
+  However, this may not be feasible with complex data formats.

 .. _gaps-web-security: